chrisjamiecarter/coding-tracker/README.md

 Welcome to the Coding Tracker App!

-This is a simple demo console application that allows a user to perform CRUD operations against a database.
+This is a simple demo console application that allows a user to perform CRUD operations against a database via Dapper.

 ## Requirements